steveukx/git-js/readme.md

  message can be either a single string or array of strings to be passed as separate arguments (the `git` command line interface converts these to be separated by double line breaks).

-`.commit(message, [fileA, ...], handlerFn)` commits changes on the named files with the supplied message
+`.commit(message, [fileA, ...], options, handlerFn)` commits changes on the named files with the supplied message, when supplied, the optional options object can contain any other parameters to pass to the commit command, setting the value of the property to be a string will add `name=value` to the command string, setting any other type of value will result in just the key from the object being passed (ie: just `name`), an example of setting the author is below.

 `.customBinary(gitPath)` sets the command to use to reference git, allows for using a git binary not available on the path environment variable